Mehndi Party Photography in London | Christine Constantine

 What Happens at a Mehndi Party

-At Zara’s mehndi party her husband-to-be Jon also joined in the party.
+At this mehndi party the bride’s husband-to-be also joined in the party.
 The tradition of the groom’s shoes being stolen for a fee on their return, was also incorporated into the celebrations.